10 Surprising Side Effects Of Corn

 According to Eva, “Some people may have difficulty digesting the type of fiber found in corn, and this could lead to bloating.”

-Corn is a good source of fiber and other vital nutrients, which helps in flushing out bad toxins from the body.
+Corn is a good source of fiber and other vital nutrients, which helps with nutrient deficiencies and in flushing out bad toxins from the body.
 But an overdose of these fibers can be bad for your stomach.
-Even if you eat large portions of cereals, then it can lead to indigestion and stomach cramps (4)!
+If you do not drink enough water. then these fibers can even cause constipation due to dehydration.
+Even if you eat large portions of cereals, then it can lead to digestive issues and stomach cramps (4)!
 So, keep a watch on how much corn you are consuming, in any of its forms.

 6. Causes Intestinal Irritation And Diarrhea